Eleutherado/BubbleTeam/ChromeExtension/status.md

 # Status: building MVP

-It is just the extension example given by the google [tutorial](https://developer.chrome.com/extensions/getstarted)
+It is just the extension example given by the google [tutorial](https://developer.chrome.com/extensions/getstarted).
+Test it like  [this](https://developer.chrome.com/extensions/getstarted#unpacked)

 ## Done